cessda/cessda.guidelines.public/platform/TechnicalInfrastructureDetails.md

 **Deployment repository** contains the scripts that run the deployment and also contains some secrets used in the setting up Microservices on clouds.

-This design separates the repositories containing the application software (which may be made Open Source at some point) from those containing the deployment scripts and other sensitive elements (which will remain private with write access restricted to the CESSDA MO Technical team only).
+This design separates the repositories containing the application software (which may be made Open Source at some point) from those containing the deployment scripts and other sensitive elements (which will remain private with write access restricted to the CESSDA Platform team only).

 * The design also explains CESSDA's CI/CD automation in [Jenkins](https://jenkins.cessda.eu/).

 Jenkins offers a Continuous Integration or Continuous Delivery environment for source code repositories using pipelines, as well as automating other routine development and deployment tasks.
 In this design upstream job would be create to parameterizes the Component repository